saraahmad1114/objc-BlackJackViews-ios-0616/README.md

   - Select iPhone for Device Family
   - And Save your storyboard with the default name into your projects directory
   - From the Project Navigator's main interface select your storyboard.
   - Let's add our first view to the storyboard.
-From the Utilities navigator, in the Object Library, -lect `View Controller` and drag the View Controller to the Storyboard.
+From the Utilities navigator, in the Object Library, select `View Controller` and drag the View Controller to the Storyboard.
   - Your View Controller will automatically be configured as the initial view controller for your project.

   - You probably have some code similar to the following in your AppDelegate's didFinishLaunchingWithOptions: method.

   ```objc